-In an insightful blog post entitled The Most Transformations Force in U.S. Society, Redpoing Ventures’s Tomaz Tunguz argued that startups are where change is happening.
+In an insightful blog post entitled The Most Transformational Force in U.S. Society, Redpoing Ventures’s Tomasz Tunguz argued that startups are where change is happening.
 Startups are where entrepreneurs with inhuman appetites for risk are diving into solving the world’s big problems.

 We see this in everything: food, transportation, healthcare, education, etc. Every part of our lives has the potential to eventually be improved by a startup.
 Is it any wonder that an incredibly smart and active cadre of VCs are enamored with trying to make these changes a reality?

-The Most Transformational Force in US Society, by Tomaz Tunguz of Red Point Ventures
+The Most Transformational Force in US Society, by Tomasz Tunguz of Red Point Ventures